folio-org/raml-module-builder/cql2pgjson/README.md

   - e.g.  table1 -> table2 not table1 -> table2 -> table3
 * precede the index you want to search with the table name in Camel Case.
   - e.g. someTableName.indexYouWantToSearch = value
-* if no conditions are required and a join is all that is needed use: id = someTableName.indexYouWantToSearch
 * currently no other operators are supported.
 They will be added at a later date.